sneakysneak/docs/pages/custom-connectors/reference.md

 tags: [connector-creation]
 ---

-A connector is a JSON formatted text file made up of the following parts.

 *   **Authentication **– how the connector should connect to the target API (e.g. OAuth, API key, login, etc).
 *   **Properties **– the description, version, icon, etc.
 *   **Methods **– the endpoints for the API.